Answered By: Ro Ross Last Updated: Aug 06, 2025 Views: 620

 If you still can't find your book, try these steps:

-• Visit the library service desk at either Sterling Memorial Library or Bass Library or contact us at askyalelibrary@yale.edu.
+- Visit the library service desk or contact us at askyalelibrary@yale.edu.
 We will be more than happy to assist you.

-• In the book's online record, select the option "Request for pickup," and library staff will search for the book for you.
+- In the book's online record, select the option "Request" to have library staff search for the book for you.
+You may request for pick up at any library on campus or for it to be mailed to your home address.

 Media